rgnets/rxg_client/README.md

 # rxg_client
-A simple CRUDE (Create, Read, Update, Delete, Execute) client to interface with the RXG's API
+A simple CRUDE (Create, Read, Update, Delete, Execute) client to interface with the rXg's API

 ## Install